Sean Hannity: 2012 Benghazi attack

+investigations by Republican-controlled House committees found no evidence of scandal.

 WikiLeaks

-In 2010, Hannity said WikiLeaks founder Julian Assange was waging a "war" on the United States, and that Wikileaks put American lives in "jeopardy" and "danger" around the world.
+In 2010, Hannity said WikiLeaks founder Julian Assange was waging a "war" on the United States, and that WikiLeaks put American lives in "jeopardy" and "danger" around the world.
 He also criticized the Obama administration for failing to apprehend Assange.
-In 2016, after Wikileaks published leaked emails from the Democratic National Committee, Hannity praised Assange for showing "how corrupt, dishonest and phony our government is".
+In 2016, after WikiLeaks published leaked emails from the Democratic National Committee, Hannity praised Assange for showing "how corrupt, dishonest and phony our government is".
 He told Assange in a September 2016 interview, "I do hope you get free one day.
 I wish you the best."
 The following month, Hannity claimed that WikiLeaks has revealed "everything that conspiracy theorists have said over the years" about Hillary Clinton is true.

 In February 2017, Hannity retweeted a WikiLeaks tweet linking to an article by the conspiracy website Gateway Pundit, claiming that John McCain was a "globalist war criminal".
 McCain's spokeswoman called Hannity out on it, asking him to "correct the record".
 Hannity later deleted the tweet.
 In May 2017, Hannity made an offer to Assange to guest host his Fox News TV show.